jcnelson/vdev/README.md

 vdev: a device-file manager and filesystem
 ==========================================

-**This system is a work-in-progress.
-If you would like to help, please see the [Issue Tracker](https://github.com/jcnelson/vdev/issues)**.
+**This system is mothballed.
+It's usable if you know what you're doing--I've been using it for years on my laptop without issues--but it's not for typical users.
+Expect to get your hands dirty.**

+**I do not have time to work on it in the foreseeable future, nor do I have time to answer support requests.**

 Vdev is a portable userspace device-file manager for UNIX-like operating systems.
 It differs from existing device-file managers in that it provides an optional filesystem interface that implements a *per-process view of /dev*, thereby giving the host administrator the means to control device node access based on arbitrary criteria (such as process session ID, process seat assignment, etc.).